UMAprotocol/protocol/documentation/oracle/tutorials/voting_with_uma_tokens.md

 uma --network kovan_mnemonic
 ```

-- Connect to mainnet and vote with your two key contract, address stored in the environment variable `TWO_KEY_ADDRESS`, and the private key of the voter account stored in `PRIVATE_KEY`.
+- Connect to mainnet and vote with your two key contract and the private key of the voter account stored in `PRIVATE_KEY`.
+The CLI will automatically detect if your voter address has deployed a two key contract.
 We recommend this method as the most secure way to store ownership to your voting tokens in cold storage while conveniently being able to vote with the tokens via a hot wallet:

 ```sh
 uma --network mainnet_privatekey